youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 somewhat slow (in the realm of ~4 seconds total).
 Since I haven't implemented any sort of hot reload, I need to rebuild the whole site to view any changes, and it's actually a bit cumbersome to do development now.
-Using `rayon`, a data parallelism library, I multithreaded the entire query and build step and achieved
+Using `rayon`, a data parallelism library, I parallelized the entire query and build step and achieved
 #(sym.times)2 speedup for basically zero effort.